afaji/arabic-dialect-interp-gsm8k/README.md

 This writes separate PCA and Isomap plots to `outputs/gemma4_e2b/plots/`, with one panel per task.

-## Professor Workflow: GSM8K-Like Data To PCA Trajectory Plot
+## Workflow: GSM8K-Like Data To PCA Trajectory Plot

 Use this path when you have a model and a GSM8K-like math dataset and want a residual-stream PCA trajectory plot colored by correctness.